unfoldingWord-box3/book-package/src/tests/README.md

 If you make any changes to `wordCounts.mjs` and you want "install" them, then copy the local copy back to `src/core/wordCounts.js`.
+You can use `sh install.sh` to copy it back.

 Given a test input file `h0835.md`, then the tester is named `h0835.mjs`.
 The tests are run from the shell script: `sh run.sh`.

+A list of all words in the order found are written to `h0835.md.allwords.txt`.
+Each word is on a new line; so the number of lines is the number of words found in the raw text.
+This can be used to manually verify the counts.
+This is done by reading the list of words and comparing with the raw text input.

+So if the input file is "x", then there will be three files:
+- `x` being the test input file
+- `x.mjs` being the test code
+- `x.allwords.txt` being the list of words found in occurence order.

 ## Run the test script